manjusaka077/sp2015.11-731/hw4/README.md

+# My method
+## Features
+I use the provided 4 log probs, previous word, and next word, as recommaned for base line code.

+## Matrix
+For the sparse features, I first create lil_matrix, read file and add value to matrix, then converted to a csr_matrix.

+For the weight vector, I use numpy array.

+## Parameter
+I use 3 tunable paramters: alpha for learning rate, gamma for margin, and number of iterations.
+Because of the time taken to run the code each time, I do not have the chance to tune these parameters.
+Hope this can be done during the extension 2 weeks.

+## Speed
+It must be the part I spend most time in this homework!
+At first my code as so slow that it takes almost 1 second to train each sample which is totally a disaster.
+Then I use profiler to look into the code and fix several problems (like the matrix cannot be saved as sparse matrix and the choice of matrix type).
+But now I still suffer from the high cost of filling in the sparse matrix.
+Hope I can figure out a method to avoid chaning sparsity of the feature matrix during extension days :)

+The current version takes about 1 hour to train the whole dataset for 1 iteration.

+# Original
 There are three Python programs here (`-h` for usage):

  - `./rerank` a simple reranker that simply sorts candidate translations on log p(czech|english)